pupil-labs/pupil-docs/src/invisible/explainers/enrichments.md

 If a recording contains multiple instances of the start and end event, it will contribute multiple sections accordingly.
 You can use the auto-generated `recording.begin` and `recording.end` events to calculate enrichments on entire recordings.

+## Raw Data Exporter
+Using the Raw Data Exporter you can get access to all your recording data in convenient CSV and MP4 format directly from Pupil Cloud.
+Easily export entire projects and extend your analysis with your own custom tools (R, Python, etc.) or third-party analysis platforms.
+In addition to the raw recording data, it also includes event annotations you have added post hoc.

+Currently, the events used for defining this enrichment are fixed to `recording.begin` and `recording. end`.
+It is not possible to limit the export range using other events similar to other enrichments.

 ## Marker Mapper
 <div class="pb-4" style="display:flex;justify-content:center;">
   <v-img